 Colorado.
-The three began to develop ideas for an institute that would bring together atomic physics, astrophysics, and a theory of energy transfer through the very hot gases in stars.
-Their efforts couldn't have come at a better time for getting people excited about linking atomic physics research with astrophysics.
+The three began to develop ideas for soring institutions - the NBS and the university an institute that would bring together atomic - could pursue a common scientific goal.
+This physics, astrophysics, and a theory of energy goal would be to apply the techniques of atomic transfer through the very hot gases in stars. physics to answering interesting astrophysical Their efforts couldn't have come at a better time questions.
+To make this happen, we had to find for getting people excited about linking atomic the right university partner. physics research with astrophysics.